Publications and Grants

 Capturing the youth voice to inform outcomes for child and youth advocacy centres

-Lindenbach (Co-applicant)
+Dimitropoulos (Co-principal Investigator), Lindenbach (Co-applicant)

-Canadian Consortium on Child & Youth Trauma Seed Grant.
+Canadian Consortium on Child & Youth Trauma: Seed Grant.
 2023-2024. $25,000.

 LEAPS-IYS: Learning to Equitably Adapt Peer Support for Integrated Youth Services

-Canadian Institutes of Health Research Catalyst Grant.
+Canadian Institutes of Health Research: Catalyst Grant.
 2023-2024. $199,960.

 TransitionED: Co-designing and implementing Canadian Practice Guidelines for transitions for youth and young adults with eating disorders

-Canadian Institutes of Health Research Team Grant: Transitions in Care.
+Canadian Institutes of Health Research: Team Grant – Transitions in Care.
 2022 – 2026. $960,000.

 The Canadian Consortium on Child & Youth Trauma

-Lindenbach (Co-applicant), Wang (Co-applicant)
+Dimitropoulos (Co-applicant), Lindenbach (Co-applicant), Wang (Co-applicant)

-Social Sciences and Humanities Research Council Partnership Grant.
+Social Sciences and Humanities Research Council: Partnership Grant.
 2020-2027. $2,500,000.

 Impact of child maltreatment: identifying biological and psycho-social predictors of risk, resilience and response to interventions

 An Anonymous Donor.
-2019-2022. $450,000.
+2019-2023. $450,000.

 Subscribe to get the latest news from us